aaronicsubstances/bridge-arithmetic/README.md

   - questions requiring knowledge of commuativity of addition and subtraction - using ordinary subtraction questions and accepting negative sign alone as valid answers.
   - questions requiring knowledge of associativity of addition and subtraction - using expression evaluation.
   - questions requiring knowledge of distributivity of multiplication over addition - using equation solving with balance model.
-  - real world connections relative to student.
+  - math applications to real world of student.

 The custom functions (can present them as "formulas") to be developed are mostly those that are used in algebraic expressions:
   - exp, with exponent being a counting number more than 1.